 Kirklees

 § This page gives an overview of the Kirklees local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Kirklees spans much of West Yorkshire’s southern Pennines, combining towns, valleys, and moorland.
 Huddersfield is the largest town, known for its Victorian architecture, canals, and university, while Dewsbury, Batley, and Holmfirth add variety with markets, historic buildings, and cultural associations.
 The Colne Valley and Holme Valley cut through the hills, with reservoirs and scenic countryside popular for walking.
 The Pennine uplands form a dramatic backdrop, with rugged moors and far-reaching views.
 Kirklees blends industrial towns with rural landscapes, giving it a diverse and distinctive geography.

-The administrative boundary of Kirklees can be viewed on OpenStreetMap: District Boundary of Kirklees.
+The administrative boundary of Kirklees can also be viewed on OpenStreetMap: District Boundary of Kirklees.

 Key Facts about Kirklees